NoDivide/astrum/README.md

 **Note:** *If you don’t require any pages in your pattern library simple set the `content` key value to `null`.*

 ## Adding Components <a href=“#adding-components”></a>
-The simplest way to add a component to your pattern library is by using the Astrum command-line tool which will as you a series of questions on how you want the component to be configured.
+The simplest way to add a component to your pattern library is by using the Astrum command-line tool which will ask you a series of questions on how you want the component to be configured.
 For example:

 `astrum new navigation/primary`